Surrender of Lord Cornwallis

-The Surrender of Lord Cornwallis is an oil painting by John Trumbull.
-The painting, which was completed in 1820, now hangs in the rotunda of the United States Capitol in Washington, D.C.
+Surrender of Lord Cornwallis is an oil-on-canvas painting by John Trumbull.
+Completed in 1820, the painting now hangs in the rotunda of the United States Capitol in Washington, D.C.

-The painting depicts the surrender of British Lieutenant General Charles, Earl Cornwallis at Yorktown, Virginia, on October 19, 1781, ending the siege of Yorktown, which virtually guaranteed American independence.
-Included in the depiction are many leaders of the American troops that took part in the siege of Yorktown.
+The painting depicts the surrender of the British army under Lieutenant-general Lord Cornwallis at Yorktown, Virginia on October 19, 1781, which ended the siege of Yorktown.
+The Franco-American victory at the siege guaranteed American independence.
+Included in the depiction are several prominent American, French and British officers that took part in the siege.

-In October 1781, the successful siege of Yorktown, Virginia, by General Washington in effect ended major fighting in the American Revolution.
-The American Army and allied forces defeated a British force there under Lord Charles Cornwallis, and on October 17, Cornwallis raised a flag of truce after having suffered not only the American attack but also disease, lack of supplies, inclement weather, and a failed evacuation.
+In the center of the painting, British General Charles O'Hara, at the head of a line of British officers and soldiers, hands over his sword to American General Benjamin Lincoln as part of the surrender ceremony.
+French troops stand to the left of the British, while American troops, including General George Washington stand on the right.

 Commission

 Artist John Trumbull (1756–1843) spent the early part of the American Revolutionary War as a soldier, serving as an aide to both George Washington and Horatio Gates.
 After resigning from the army in 1777, he pursued a career as an artist.
 In 1785 he began sketching out ideas for a series of large-scale paintings to commemorate the major events of the American Revolution.
 After spending a time in England, he returned to New York City in 1789, where he sketched a number of dignitaries whose portraits he intended to use in these paintings.
 In 1791 he traveled to Yorktown, Virginia, where he sketched the landscape of the surrender site.